Chico is a small city in Northern California. The city is in Butte County, roughly 90 miles north of the state’s capital, Sacramento.

 Address: 1075 E 20th St, Chico, CA 95928

-The Sierra Nevada Brewing Company complex is located south of Chico, in the beer brewing district.
+The Sierra Nevada Brewing Company complex is in the beer brewing district south of Chico.
 There are actually over half a dozen breweries in the small town.

 Whether you are a Certified Cicerone or new to the craft, the Brewhouse Bar at Sierra Nevada Brewing Company is a one-of-a-kind experience.
 Located immediately adjacent to the West Brewhouse, visitors are afforded the first pour of the freshest Sierra Nevada beer.